 Develop your skills in animation to create authentic characters and stories that have a real impact.

 At CCA, all animation is a process of experimentation.
 Our program’s collaborative environment encourages students to learn from one another, deepen their understanding of character and emotion, and hone their technical expertise.
-With guidance from some of the best animators in the industry, you’ll learn how to make 2D animation, 3D animation, visual effects for video games, stop-motion animation, and more.
+With guidance from animation artists and industry professionals, you’ll learn how to make 2D animation, 3D animation, animation for video games, stop-motion animation, and more.

 At the heart of our curriculum is rigorous interdisciplinarity, meaning you’ll extend your artistic reach beyond the work of a standard animation studio.
 You’ll study the media of the fine artist—drawing, sculpture, acting, storytelling—to develop your unique film grammar, including the way you build your frames, shots, scenes, and sequences.
 This kind of immersive, interdisciplinary practice not only shapes you into a well-rounded maker, but also gives you an edge when you enter the industry.